Margherita Hut: Features

 The hut is owned by the central committee of the Italian Alpine Club (CAI), but it is managed by the local CAI section of Varallo Sesia.

 The hut is open in the summer, from early June to early September, the exact dates varying from year to year.
 It provides recuperation and accommodation, having 70 beds.
 In winter, there is an unmanaged winter facility with 12 beds.

 From summer 2017, the performance of civil marriage ceremonies within the Margherita Hut was authorised by the mayor of the nearest town, Alagna Valsesia.
 However, couples wishing to get married will be unable to arrive by helicopter, and will still have to make the long glacier hike via one of the normal mountaineering routes.

 Access

 The hut can only be accessed on foot.
-The traditional approach starts from Alagna Valsesia, the town where was organized the first ascent to the summit in 1842 realized by the parish priest of Alagna Valsesia, Giovanni Gnifetti.
-The walk to the hut usually takes two days; climbers spend a night at the Gnifetti Hut, the Monte Rosa Hut or the Resegotti Hut (from the last one the climb is very difficult and technical since it requires to climb the Signal ridge), from where they set off for the Margherita Hut on the following morning.
+The traditional approach starts from Alagna Valsesia, the town where the first ascent to the summit in 1842 realized by the parish priest of Alagna Valsesia, Giovanni Gnifetti, was organised.
+The walk to the hut usually takes two days; climbers spend a night at the Gnifetti Hut, the Monte Rosa Hut or the Resegotti Hut (from the latter the climb is very difficult and technical since it requires climbing the Signal ridge), from where they set off for the Margherita Hut on the following morning.
 The walk requires physical fitness and a good knowledge of alpine techniques.